dark-teal-coder/dark-teal-coder/notes-git.md

 4. Click [Rename].
 5. Copy the repository URL.
 6. Run `git remote set-url origin {repository URL}` in a command-line interface.
-7. Run `git remote show origin` to check the new repository URL.
+7. Run `git remote -v` or `git remote show origin` to check the new repository URL.

 ## Extra: How to Set Up a Local Branch to Track a Remote Branch